tawasta/website/website_blog_snippet_templates/README.rst

 3. Open the snippet options:
    - Choose your preferred layout:
      **Clean list layout** or **Card-style layout**
    - Toggle visibility for:
-     ✅ Post image
+     - Post image
-     ✅ Tags
+     - Tags
-     ✅ Blog name
+     - Blog name
-4. Adjust column count from the section settings if needed (e.g. 2, 3, 4…)
+4. Adjust the column count from the section settings if needed (e.g., 2, 3, 4).
-5. Save and publish.
+5. Save and publish the page.

 Known issues / Roadmap
 ======================